weaselkeeper/repomonger/README.md

 I find myself needing to create clones of existing repos, with one or two changes for testing, then blow them away and update the main repo.
 This is a pain to do manually, thus bringing us to Repo-monger.
-It is an attempt to make a lightweigh yum repo manager, with the features I need, but lacking the breadth of toolsets such as pulp, or Spacewalk.
+It is an attempt to make a lightweight yum repo manager, with the features I need, but lacking the breadth of toolsets such as pulp, or Spacewalk.
 Those are good tools, but they have a lot more features than I need, and do a whole lot more than mere repo management.
+(And require a fair bit more in the way of setup and support)

 The goals for repo-monger are as follows.